How to use MileageWise’s Odometer Recording Sections tool

 If the distance correction is successful you can go ahead and print out your mileage log.

 II.
-Most of your odometer reading sections are green and just a few of them or just one of them is red, showing a SIGNIFICANT deficit or surplus in miles
+Most of your vehicle odometer sections are green and just a few of them or just one of them is red, showing a SIGNIFICANT deficit or surplus in miles

 In this case, there are two common scenarios:

-The first scenario is if you incorrectly recorded your odometer reading either at the beginning or at the end of the section.
-Review and correct the odometer readings if you notice a typo (e.g. one of your odometer readings might have an unnecessary 0 at the end).
+The first scenario is if you incorrectly recorded your odometer either at the beginning or at the end of the section.
+Review and correct the odometer data if you notice a typo (e.g. one of your odometer readings might have an unnecessary 0 at the end).

 The second scenario is if you accidentally logged a trip that shouldn’t be there.
 These trips should be easy to find since they might be 1500 mi compared to your daily 100 mi or so.